COMING AUGUST 30TH, 2022

 “What?”
 Keller applied her gloss, smacked her lips together, and shoved the container back in her purse.
 “What aren’t you telling me?”

 Joni swallowed and let out a slow breath.
 Oh Lordy, this was going to be bad.
 “You’re going to have to compromise to get your way.”

 Keller hated the sound of that.
 “Compromise what?”

 Joni tilted her head.
 “You can’t go on the show alone.”

 “Yes, I can.”
 She ground her teeth.
 “There aren’t teams on this show.
 They’re individual contributors.”

 Joni lowered her tone.
-“This season there will be teams.”
+“This season, there will be teams.”

 Keller glanced down the hall to the conference room.

-“You can’t go out in public, be on social media, blasting to the entire world where you are with an escaped convict on the loose.
+“You can’t go out in public and be on social media, blasting to the entire world where you are with an escaped convict on the loose.
 Captain Sam Smithy has”—Joni ticked off with her fingers—“money, resources, and skills to get anywhere he wants.”
 Her intentions were good.
 Keller would give her that.

 “I’ll be fine.”
 Keller had taken self-defense classes.
 She knew how to fire a gun—not that she carried one.
 She was a fast runner and rock climber.
 She had her own damn set of skills, and she no longer listened to music while she ran.
-That’s how Smithy was able to sneak up on her the last time.
+That’s how Smithy had been able to sneak up on her the last time.